ojroques/nvim-lspfuzzy/README.md

 EOF
 ```

 You can pass options to the `setup()` function.
-Here are the available options
+Here are all available options
 with their default settings:
 ```lua
 require('lspfuzzy').setup {